mkudija/blog/content/articles/2018-03-30-share-online.md

 A typical knowledge worker may not as naturally create this body of work as an academic, artist, or craftsman for instance.
 Taking the time to fashion your more nebulous contributions into tangible pieces of work that can be published is a way to ensure your work accumulates over time rather than simply being lost to time.

-Building anything worthwile takes time and energy.
+Building anything worthwhile takes time and energy.
 More than actively pursuing a goal, sharing online should come from a mindset of always improving.
 What you write up and share may be the first tentative steps of something bigger that won't materialize for quite some time.
 I like the story of how during World War I William Churchill "carefully filed memoranda, documents, and letters" away for inclusion in his memoirs.[^manchester] He went on to write *The World Crisis*, a 6-volume history of the war that secured his family's livelihood for many years.
 What could have been lost was instead built up in small pieces as events happened and later assembled into a meaningful final product.

 [^manchester]: William Mancheseter, [*The Last Lion: Winston Spencer Churchill: Visions of Glory, 1874-1932*](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=the+last+lion+visions+of+glory) (New York: Little, Brown, and Company, 1983), 767.
 Full quote: "carefully filed memoranda, documents, and letters, explaining, in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known.'"

 Little pieces of effort and examples of work add up over time.
 A little bit each day is great.
-A little  each week adds up quickly: "If you do one little thing each week, imagine how much you can learn in a year."[^little] Even at a monthly cadence you can build a solid foundation over a few year's time, and a lot of the blogs I have learned from average maybe 12 posts per year, or one per month.
-With patience and a long horizon, every little bit bit counts: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work."[^kleon]
+A little  each week adds up quickly: "If you do one little thing each week, imagine how much you can learn in a year."[^little] Even at a monthly cadence you can build a solid foundation over a few years’ time, and a lot of the blogs I have learned from average maybe 12 posts per year, or one per month.
+With patience and a long horizon, every little bit counts: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work."[^kleon]

 [^little]: Derya Little, [*From Islam to Christ*](https://www.amazon.com/Islam-Christ-Womans-through-Riddles/dp/1621641120/ref=sr_1_1?ie=UTF8&qid=1532269958&sr=8-1&keywords=from+islam+to+christ) (San Francisco: Ignatius, 2017), 201.